tektechnologies/Instructor-Prep/201/class-04.md

 - So I think of a recipe, a function is the recipe, but inorder for the recipe to work I need to run the recipe, call for the ingredients
 - If I put that call in the console it will run and if I want I can add it to the app.js file. which is the normal practice.

 ---
 # Start at 11:45

 # Lab details
-- This is all you need to know to complete the lab today.
-This is a change that your partner will make that will not effect the functioning of your program, what questions do you have.
-- This is our first experience with pair programming, so the code implementations that we are doing are fairly simplistic.
-- if you find that you are writing alot of code for the lab, then you may be over doing it.

-- So what i will say about today's lab is that there are several steps, and make sure to do one at a time.
-- Explain pair programming, forking partners repo, while they navigate, since it is their project.
-- So we know what to achieve, but you can also look at other code that you may be having issues with as well, during lab time.
-- So we will go through the git process on forking,
-- Give repo link to partner.
-- git remote -v
-- change some stuff and push to master, to the drivers forked repo.
-- Now how do we get the updates to the original repo.
-- Create a pull request, to merge to master repo.
-- Which takes us back to the original repo,
-- Last step is to merge pull request and then pull the updated master to local copy and continue to work.